top of box

 Key.
 "K:HP" follows piping tradition by skipping the key signature on the music.
 The alternative is "K:Hp" which marks the stave with F-sharp, C-sharp and G-natural.
 Either one of these, HP or Hp, will make all the melody stems to point down and gracenote stems to point up—plus it will keep the gracenotes from being tied to the following melody note!
 (See Tweaking abcm2ps output below for other things to do to make sure you get conventional bagpipe style output.)

-By the way, the point of using the conventional codes for non-printing notes (such as Z:) is that you could search though an abc database looking at specific fields—just a way of possibly helping refine a search later on.
+By the way, the point of using the conventional codes for non-printing notes/comments (such as Z:) is that you could search though an abc database looking at specific fields—just a way of possibly helping refine a search later on.
 Other codes are A: (area of tune origin), B: (book), D: (discography), H: (history), S: (source).
 There are some others you can investigate if you wish to pursue using these codes.

 Tune basics for the body of the tune.

 Feel free to leave space around your bar lines or groups of notes to improve readability, since in that context the spaces are ignored in abc notation.
-Though keep in mind that if you wish to have a series of notes all connected with one beam, there cannot have spaces between the notes.
+Though keep in mind that if you wish to have a series of notes all connected with one beam, there cannot be spaces between the notes.
 Likewise, if you wish to have adjacent notes' beams not connected, add a space between them in the abc notation.

 A critical thing to know, blank lines indicate the end of the tune.
 But since we can't use blank lines to improve readability, we can separate the parts of a tune vertically by putting in the "continue line" indicator \ where you would normally leave a blank line or where you would otherwise want to end a line in the abc notation, but not in the output itself.

 Gracenotes are indicated by placing the notes between curly braces: {}.
-So a High-G gracenote would be indicated by {g}.
-A light D-throw would be: {Gdc}d .
+So a High-G gracenote would be indicated by {g} and a light D-throw would be: {Gdc}d .

 Barlines are indicated by the pipe symbol | .
 The tune ends with a double bar: ||.
 A double bar with the first of the two bars lighter than the second (thin/thick) is indicated by |] .
 A double bar with the second of the two bars light than the first (thick/thin) is indicated by [| .